-The single best way to protect against the seasonal and/or pandemic flu is to get vaccinated every year.
+The single best way to protect against seasonal flu is to get vaccinated every year.
 It is recommended that everyone 6 months of age and older get immunized.
-The nasal mist vaccine is made with weakened flu virus that does not cause the flu and is approved for use in healthy people 2-49 years of age who are not pregnant.

 - Wash your hands often with soap and water.
 When soap and water are not readily available, use a 60% alcohol-based hand sanitizer.